 The venues were starting to get bigger, with more high-end sound systems, performance artists, and yes, lasers.

 It wasn’t just Richard and Hydi, though.
 Different events were being held, with other city promotors getting in on the action.
 A promotor called Richard Maher was eager to be a part of this building culture and started to work with Every Picture Tells A Story on a production and promotional basis.

-His significant network in the community soon led him to starting his own company, and after a trip to Sydney’s outdoor rave ‘Happy Valley 2’ in 1992 (with Richard and Hydi amongst others), he returned to Melbourne full of inspiration having sampled Sydney’s (at the time) ‘’bigger’’ rave scene.
+His significant network in the community soon led him to start his own company, and after a trip to Sydney’s outdoor rave ‘Happy Valley 2’ in 1992 (with Richard and Hydi amongst others), he returned to Melbourne full of inspiration having sampled Sydney’s (at the time) ‘’bigger’’ rave scene.